-Introductory coaching sessions are one hour, and after that sessions may be either an hour or a half hour in length.
+Introductory coaching sessions are one hour, and after that sessions may be either 50 minutes or 30 minutes in length.

-Sessions take place via phone, Skype, or WhatsApp.
+Sessions take place via phone, Skype, Facetime, or WhatsApp.
 Email communication and support is also an option.

 During your sessions you will have the opportunity to ask me questions about my withdrawal and healing journey.
 You will also be able to tell me all about the specifics of your own story so that we can plan a way to move forward, both short- and long-term.